ghadfield32/nba_mcp_langgraph/README.md

 ## 🛠️ Adding New MCP Tools

-If you’d like to extend the NBA MCP server with your own tools:
+If you'd like to extend the NBA MCP server with your own tools:

 1. **Define a Pydantic model** for any structured parameters (optional):
    ```python